 Tonight we again dine beachside as we overnight in a small characterful resort.

 DAY 8: Paknam Lansuan to Lam Sai Beach

 Our final morning on the mainland is a ride through a verdant blanket of tropical flora through which limestone pinnacles reach skyward as we wind towards Thalin Pier.
 A traditional long-tail boat will take us through a fairy-tail like seascape of jutting jagged cliffs to the tiny island of Koh Yao Noi.
-It is little short of astonishing that just a short ride from one of Asia’s premier tourists destinations an island can remain so tranquil and unspoiled by tourism.
+It is little short of astonishing that just a short ride from one of Asia’s premier tourist destinations an island can remain so tranquil and unspoiled by tourism.
 A twenty kilometres lap of the island offers a lovely ride on roads that are amazingly free of cars and high on beautiful views.
 For those feeling less energetic today's guesthouse is just across a narrow road from a sandy beach affording stunning views.
-For dinner we dine at a lovely little restaurant.

 A short ride to the pier and another hour at sea takes us to the tropical gem that is Phuket Island.
 Similar in size to Singapore and joined to the mainland by twin bridges in the north, Phuket offers all things to all men.
 The wild anything and everything goes beachside party town of Patong in the south is in stark contrast to the lazy Nai Yang Beach where we spend our final night together.
 Being just five minutes from the international airport one would expect this to be a beach teeming with tourists.
-Fortunately the reality is that most tourist pass Nai Yang by in a mad dash to the south leaving this beautiful little beach that shades beneath the pine trees a perfect spot for a last evening watching the sunset beyond the Andaman Sea and reminiscing about a how wonderful it was to cycle south Thailand.
+Fortunately, the reality is that most tourists pass Nai Yang by in a mad dash to the south, leaving this beautiful little beach as a perfect spot for a final evening watching the sunset as we reminiscing about a wonderful bicycle ride through Thailand.